youndon/Flares/src/main/kotlin/AtlasBox/Theory Sets, ranges, and alternations_Regex.md

 val answer = "The answer is definitely (yes|no|maybe)".toRegex()
 ```

-In general, alternations are quite similar to sets: they describe multiple alternatives that a particular part of the pattern can match.
+In FP.general, alternations are quite similar to sets: they describe multiple alternatives that a particular part of the pattern can match.
 However, while sets can match only a single character in the string, alternations are used to define multi-character alternatives.

 ##### Conclusions